emgrotto/CS5800-Navigating-Portland/final_report.md

 ![Alt text](figs/portland_roads.png?raw=true "Raw Portalnd Road Data Mapped")

 Next we gathered data on priority locations utilizing Google maps.
-Location data for grocery stores, schools, and healthcare facilities was retrieved in WKT format, downloaded as separate csv files, then merged into one geodataframe.
-This location data was projected onto the same coordinate system used with the road system data.
+Location data for grocery stores, schools, and healthcare facilities were retrieved in WKT format, downloaded as separate csv files, then merged into one geodataframe.
+This location data was projected onto the same coordinate system as the road MaineDOT data.

 [Link to relevant source file](https://github.com/emgrotto/CS5800-Navigating-Portland/blob/main/src/utils.py)